buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

 Validation involves separating a dataset into two subsets of data, one for training and the other for testing.
 This allows you to train a prediction model on a training dataset and test the same model specification on a seperate/independent dataset.
 This practice minimizes the potential for the model to overfit the data, which would translate into good in-sample performance, but poor out-of-sample performance.

 For this assessment, each of the various combinations of estimators were trained/tested against a cross-validation loop (StratifiedShuffleSplit) as part of the pipeline search.
+StratifiedShuffleSplit forms an validation method for potential estimators as the dataset used for this analysis is both small and unbalanced between the classes.
+As such, simply reserving 10% of the training data for testing would not provide enough data for robust training.

 ```python